In the movie Split Second

 - Psychic Powers: Stone has a mysterious psychic connection to the killer; he can predict where he first strikes upon his return and sense his presence by hearing the killer's beating heart.
 Dick Durkin thinks it's because he's a Scorpio.

 - Serial Killer: Stone is pursuing a serial killer who cuts out his victims' hearts to eat them and has a personal vendetta with Stone.
 Subverted in that it turns out it is actually a giant monster with unexplained motives for killing people, although presumably intelligent.

 - Skeptic No Longer: Detective Dick Durkin refuses to believe that the Serial Killer he and Harley Stone (his partner) are tracking isn't actually a human being at all, but rather some kind of monster.
 And then he runs face-to-face with the thing.

 Durkin: That wasn't a him, that was a fucking it!

-- Seeing the monster also leads to Durbin's line, "We need to get bigger guns!", which under the circumstances was a very rational reaction.
+- Seeing the monster also leads to Durkin's line (and temporal Madness Mantra), "We need to get bigger guns!", which under the circumstances was a very rational reaction.